papoanaya/monitor_newlisp/README.md

-DZEN2_NEWLISP
+MONITOR_NELISP
 ============
 Motivation
 ----------

-Needed a set of scripts to monitor systems that do not take a lot of resources and does not flicker.
-Dzen2 fit the bill for this purposes.
+Needed a set of newlisp scripts to monitor Linux systems that do not take a lot of  resources.

-Included is a list of scripts that I developed for monitor Linux systems.
+This includes:

+* DZen Monitoring Scripts
+* Xymon/BigBrother/Hobbit Monitoring Scripts

 Known Issues
 ------------